-Don’t miss the Royal Academy of Arts’ excellent Summer Exhibition, an annual celebration of art and creativity showcasing works from up-and-coming artists and academicians.
+- Don’t miss the Royal Academy of Arts’ Summer Exhibition, an annual celebration of art and creativity showcasing works from up-and-coming artists and academicians.
 22 Sep-2 Jan

-See Alice: Curiouser and Curiouser at the V&A, an immersive and theatrical show retracing the history and cultural impact of beloved global phenomenon Alice’s Adventures in Wonderland.
-From 27 Mar
+- See Alice: Curiouser and Curiouser at the V&A, an immersive and theatrical show retracing the history and cultural impact of beloved global phenomenon Alice’s Adventures in Wonderland.
+Until 31 Dec

-Step into acclaimed Japanese artist Yakoi Kusama’s Infinite Mirror Rooms at Tate Modern, two immersive installations that will transport you into a physical world of endless reflections.
-From 29 Mar
+- Step into acclaimed Japanese artist Yayoi Kusama’s Infinite Mirror Rooms at Tate Modern, two immersive installations that will transport you into a physical world of endless reflections.
+Dates TBC

-Are you a fan of true crime?
-Then head over to CrimeCon UK to hear documentary makers, podcasters, detectives, forensics experts and law enforcement professionals discuss real-life cases and the cultural impact of the true crime genre.
-12-13 Jun
+- Are you a fan of true crime?
+Then head over to CrimeCon UK to hear documentary makers, podcasters, detectives, forensics experts and law enforcement professionals in the crime genre.
+25-26 Sep